 Soak up any moisture from the affected area, using paper towels.
 Pour water on the stain and soak it up with more towels; keep doing this until the towels no longer turn yellow.

-Choose a natural cleaner to treat the stain.
+Choose a natural cleaner as your subfloor pet odor treatment.
 Choices include white vinegar, baking soda and hydrogen peroxide.

 - Use vinegar full strength or mix it with warm water in a 30 percent solution.